Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

 \subsection{Equivalence to VCG mechanism}

-In this section, we identify a particular market equilibrium $(\xopt, \udag, \tolldag)$ that induces the same outcome as the classical Vickery-Clark-Grove (VCG) mechanism.
-We further show that the $\udag$ achieves the maximum utility for all agents and $\tolldag$ charges the minimum total edge prices among the set of equilibrium $(\uopt, \tollopt)$.
-Throughout this section, we assume that the network is series-parallel and agents have homogeneous group disutilities, and thus market equilibrium exists following Theorem \ref{theorem:sp}.
+In this section, we identify a particular market equilibrium $(\xopt, \udag, \tolldag)$ that induces the same outcome as the classical VCG mechanism.
+We also show that $\udag$ achieves the maximum utility for all agents and $\tolldag$ charges the minimum total edge price among the set of equilibrium $(\uopt, \tollopt)$.
+Throughout this section, we assume that the network is series-parallel and agents have homogeneous capacity sharing disutilities, and thus market equilibrium exists following Theorem \ref{theorem:sp}.

-From the classical theory of mechanism design \cite{ausubel2006lovely}, we know that a Vickery-Clark-Grove (VCG) mechanism is strategyproof.
-That is, given the socially optimal trip organization $\xopt$, and the VCG payment $\pdag$, all agents will truthfully report their preferences to the platform.
-In particular, the payment $\pdag_m$ of each agent $m \in M$ is the difference of the total trip values for all other agents given the socially optimal trip organization with and without agent $\m$:
+A VCG mechanism is defined as $(x^*, \pdag)$, where $\xopt$ is a socially optimal trip organization vector, and payment $\pdag_m$ of each agent $m \in M$ is the difference of the total trip values for all other agents given the socially optimal trip organization with and without agent $\m$: